aqibos/ml-blog/README.md

 #### Code

 The logic layer code is contained in the [ml-blog-api](https://github.com/ashah023/ml-blog-api) project.
 It is written using ES2016 syntax and is transpiled using babel.
+The database files can be found in the `database/` directory.
+The schema used to create the database is in `database/createDatabase.js`.

 #### File Structure